AnkitBaliyan1/NLP_Twiter_disaster_detection_and_monitoring/README.md

 Model was build and trained on the dataset provided with over 7500 observations.
 This was than tested on over 2500 observations.

+Extensive data cleaning and pre-processing was performed including stop words removal, special character and numbers removal, lemmatization and stemming, etc. before model building and training.

 Before finalising the model, multiple models were tested.

 Models tested: